yashagarwal0307/Comfsys-hackathon/README.md

 ## Overview

-This task involved classifying gender based on a provided dataset.
+This task involved classifying whether a person is male/female  based on a provided image  dataset.
 The dataset was split into training and validation sets, with a notable class imbalance.

 ## Approach